 It’s not always possible to grill year round, fortunately you can easily pan sear or broil steak and still be able to use this Skirt Steak Marinade.
 Here are a few tips to follow.

-- Cook over medium to medium/high heat.
+- Grill or Cast Iron.
+Cook over medium to medium/high heat.
 And allow pan to preheat when pan searing.
 I prefer to use cast iron when possible as it gives a great sear.

 - Cut against the grain and into very thin slices.
 Slicing any protein against the grain shortens the fibers, making it easier to chew and more tender.